protojimmylin/byod-poc/README.md

 ## Flyway

-1. We want to connect to a empty database. ([Ref](https://flywaydb.org/documentation/getstarted/how))
-2. Flyway uses Java as deps, but the backend code work with Flyway can be any other languages and calling Flyway's API through its command line interface.
+1. Flyway uses Java as deps, but the backend code work with Flyway can be any other languages and calling Flyway's API through its command line interface.
-3. Flyway itself provide a docker image too so we don't have to be worried about the Java deps part.
+2. Flyway itself provide a docker image too so we don't have to be worried about the Java deps part.
 We can just mount the migration files into Flyway's container and let it read it and connect to our client's DB to do the migrations.
-4. About the migration files, Flyway works best with Java.
+3. About the migration files, Flyway works best with Java.
 You can write Jave code to do migration. like:

    ```
    package db.migration;